ShaunCurtis/Blazr.VSA/Documents/Functional-Programming.md

     );
 ```

-We can modify the parsing transform to parse directly to a `double`:
+Finally, the logic can be tweated to parse directly to a `double`:

 ```csharp
 Console